Open Air Wrap

 Materials

-- 5 skeins of Habu’s Silk Wrap Paper, 99% Linen and 1% Silk.
-Approximately 590 yards required.
-This color is White Navy.
+- 5 skeins of Habu’s Silk Wrap Paper, 99% linen and 1% silk.
+Each skein of this lace-weight yarn is 117 yards/ 14 grams; approximately 590 yards required.
+We used White Navy.

 Gauge